Touros

 Touros (lit. "bulls") is a municipality in Rio Grande do Norte, Brazil.
-It is known as "Brazil's Corner" because it is located at the northeast corner of the country, being the closest South American city to Africa (2,841 km from Kabrousse in southwestern Senegal).
-Touros has many fish, and there is a nearby seawater basin in the ocean formed by banks of coral.
+It is known as "Brazil's Corner" because it is located at the northeast corner of the country, being the closest South American city to Africa (2,841 km (1534 knots) from Kabrousse in southwestern Senegal).
+Touros has many varieties of fish, and there is a nearby seawater basin in the ocean formed by banks of coral.

 Bordering municipalities include Rio do Fogo to the southeast, Pureza to the south, João Câmara to the southwest, Parazinho further to the west and São Miguel do Gostoso to the northwest.